Analyzer Types

 debtmap analyze .

-# Analyze specific Rust file
+# Analyze specific languages only

-debtmap analyze src/main.rs
+debtmap analyze . --languages rust,typescript

 Extensibility